 - Contact with a person quarantined or confirmed with COVID-19 in the last 14 days

-If an extenuating circumstance is identified (defined as a terminal condition and very close to the end of life), an exception to the inpatient visitor policy may be made with the consultation with the unit’s nursing staff and the physician.
+If an extenuating circumstance is identified (defined as an imminent surgery/procedure, terminal condition, significant change in status or condition, prolonged hospitalization of a week or greater, and very close to the end of life), an exception to the inpatient visitor policy may be made in consultation with the patient’s nursing and physician clinical team.
 The visitor will undergo the same symptom and temperature screening outlined for all visitors, but will not be asked the personal exposure or contact exposure questions.
 Safety remains a priority.

-- One visitor would be allowed to visit for 20 minutes.
+- Two visitors would be allowed to visit the patient at the same time for 30 minutes.

 - All other visitors will be directed to communicate with via I-Pad/text, etc. and must wait outside of the hospital.

 - Clergy that visit under these circumstances are included in the one visitor limit and must also follow the visitor process.

 - The visit would need to be approved and coordinated by the attending physician, primary nurse, and clinical nurse manager or nurse consultant.